carltonf25/acquire/README.md

 ## Summary:
 This project is an example UI for an app that tracks potential acquisitions.
-Customers can create 'Targets' to track these potential acquisitions.
-They can also update, delete, and view a detailed breakdown of the Target's financial stats, workflow status (Pending, In Review, Approved, etc.), and contact details for their representative at the Target company.
+Customers create 'Targets' to track these potential acquisitions.
+They can also update Targets, delete them, and view a detailed breakdown of the Target's financial stats.